praveenkranjan/formation_sitl_px4/README.md

-# formation_sitl_px4
-Mutli-vehicle simulation and guidance for formation control
+# Multi-vehicle Software-In-the-loop simulation framework for formation control for Quadrotor UAV.